MadeleineWalder/pp5api/README.md

 ### Gitpod

 - Typing 'python3 manage.py runserver' into the Gitpod terminal allows you to view a preview of the site in a browser.
+- Dragging open the second terminal, type 'cd frontend' to ensure you in the frontend directory.
+Then type 'npm start' and click open preview to view the app.
 - Every time a secton of code is added the browser can be refreshed to see the change, sometimes you need to press ctrl + shift + R for changes to be updated.
 - To save and commit progress, type 'git add .' into the terminal to add all your changes followed by 'git commit -m' and then your message describing what you did in double quotes.
 - Typing 'git push' will then push your code, and this should be done at the end of every coding session or whenever you want an already deployed site to be updated.